Ghosts in Malayalam Cinema

 The horror movies of Malayalam have a long story to tell.
-From Bhargavi Nilayam of early 1960s to Ezra of 2017, Malayalam cinema has retold several horror stories.
-Ghost stories, lady ghosts and exorcises have been performed for many decades in Malayalam cinema, without much changes.
+From Bhargavi Nilayam of early 1960s to Ezra of 2017 to Sarvam Maya & Lokah of 2025, Malayalam cinema has retold several horror stories.
+Kani of Diés Iraé is the recent addition to the fearful ghosts which ruled Malayalam screen.
+Ghost stories, lady ghosts and exorcises have been performed for many decades in Malayalam cinema, without many changes.
 Yet ghost stories and paranormal fantasies have always fascinated cine goers, though most of them love to believe that ‘Ghosts don’t exist’.

 Wind gives the first gesture in most ghost movies

 Nowadays horror movies are very frequent in Malayalam cinema.
 Almost all horror movies have a formula – a string of incidents connected with love, songs, ghost and laughs.
-Also in most cases, the ghost enter some pivot character of the movie, and the second half of the movie is fully concentrated on how exorcise is conducted to drive her out.
+In most cases, the ghost enters some pivot character of the movie, and the second half of the movie is fully concentrated on how exorcise is conducted to drive her out.
 In short, all ghosts fail or give in at the climax of every Malayalam film.
+Let us discuss the evolution of ghosts in Malayalam cinema over the decades and different generations and discuss a few ghost/horror movies too.

 Bhargavi Nilayam – The mother of all Malayalam horror stories